What is DSDR?

 Data Sharing for Demographic Research (DSDR) aims to serve the demographic community by archiving, preserving, and disseminating data relevant for population studies.
 Specifically, DSDR has four primary aims:

-- to provide data acquisition, dissemination, and preservation services;
+- Provide data acquisition, dissemination, and preservation services;

-- to support the sharing of restricted use data; and
+- Support the sharing of restricted use data; and

-- to provide institutional and user support services and community outreach.
+- Provide institutional and user support services and community outreach.

 The first five years of the DSDR project established the basis for a shared data infrastructure to support demographers housed in NICHD-funded population centers and those researchers whose data have particular relevance to demographic research.
-Today, DSDR continues to introduce new technologies, such as the online Restricted Contracting System (IDARS) to help reengineer the ways in which we provide these services.
+Today, DSDR continues to introduce new technologies, such as the online Data Access Request System (IDARS) to help reengineer the ways in which we provide these services.